santiago-alles/enp.script/README.md

 <code>district</code> Vector in <code>x</code> frame with the district label.

-<code>path</code> It sets the working directory where results will be stored if <code>save</code> == T. If not defined, it will use the filepath representing the current working directory.
+<code>path</code> It sets the working directory where results will be stored if <code>save == T</code>.
+If not defined, it will use the filepath representing the current working directory.

 <code>enp_v</code> If TRUE, it estimates the electoral ENP using votes.